 Lobster and crab meat aren’t the same.
 Yet, both can be a great replacement for shrimp.
 Lobster meat is a little bit more similar to shrimp.
 Because lobster meat has a sweet taste to it just like shrimp.

-The meat of the lobster tail is mushier than the other parts.
-This is why the tail is a better pick.
+The meat of the lobster tails is mushier than the other parts.
+This is why the lobster tails are a better pick.

 On the contrary, crabmeat is a little heavier and less sweet.
 Crabmeat is a bit flakier as well.
 If you want to use crab meat as a substitute it’s better to go for the leg meat.
 Why?

 Well, it has the exact same firm and moist texture as a shrimp.
 The taste is also fresh and sweet.
 Thus, if you want to cook shrimp soup without shrimp.
 Then definitely add some crab leg meat in the soup.

 Monkfish might not be a white fish but it does have that firm texture.
 On top of that, monkfish taste slightly sweet.
 Therefore, it can be easily said that monkfish is an easy substitute for shrimp.

 Now, you can stop using shrimp in curries.
 And instead, cook the curry with monkfish.
 Monkfish can also be used in other shrimp recipes.